-When a solar array is installed on your home’s roof or ground, the sun’s rays hit the panels and turned into DC power.
+Basics about solar energy; When a solar array is installed on your home’s roof or ground, the sun’s rays hit the panels and turned into DC power.
 Since most homes are wired to use AC power, an inverter is used to convert DC into AC power.
-Once converted into AC power, you can start to use the power to run your appliances, lights, AC, and electronic devices, knowing that it was generating by a free, clean, renewable energy source.
+Once converted into AC power, you can start to use the power to run your appliances.
+You can run lights, Air conditioner, and all your electronic devices, knowing that it was generating by a free, clean, renewable energy source.

 Somedays you will use more power than what your system might produce; that’s why most homeowners choose to stay connected to the utility grid.
 Through net metering, you can get credit for the unused energy you send to the grid, while still being able to draw on-demand power from your electric company at night or during cloudy days.